Common dolphin: Sociality

+Interspecific relations

 Common dolphins sometimes associate with other dolphin species, such as pilot whales.
-In the Gulf of Corinth, common dolphins frequently display mixed species association, especially with striped and Rissos’ dolphins.
-Over one third of all dolphin sightings in the gulf consisted of mixed species associations that partially consisted of common dolphins.
-In mixed species associations, the ratio of striped to common dolphins ranged from 6-11:1.
-When Rissos’ dolphins were present (there would usually be only one or two individuals), it appeared that much of their scars were the result of interactions between striped and spinner dolphins.
-In much of the interactions, the Rissos’ dolphins would chase and herd the common dolphins toward the boat, while the common dolphins would try and swim under the Rissos’ dolphin.
-When groups of common and striped dolphins would charge at each other, the Rissos’ dolphin would chase the striped dolphins.
+In the Gulf of Corinth, common dolphins frequently display mixed species association, especially with striped and Risso's dolphins.
+Over one third of all dolphin sightings in this Gulf consisted of mixed species associations that partially consisted of common dolphins.
+In mixed species associations, the ratio of striped to common dolphins ranged from 6:1 to 11:1.
+When Risso's dolphins were present (there would usually be only one or two individuals), it appeared that many of their scars were the result of interactions with striped and spinner dolphins.
+In many of the interactions, the Risso's dolphins would chase and herd the common dolphins toward the boat, while the common dolphins would try and swim under the Risso's dolphins.
+When groups of common and striped dolphins would charge at each other, the Risso's dolphin would chase the striped dolphins.
 Sometimes these interactions appeared to be playful, and at other times aggressive.
-Synchronized swimming and surfacing was commonly observed.
-These interactions take place in the deepest part of the Gulf, furthest from shore and usually consist of a total of 60 dolphins from all three species.
+Synchronized swimming and surfacing were commonly observed.
+These interactions take place in the deepest part of the Gulf, furthest from shore, and usually consist of a total of about 60 dolphins from all three species.